Dazzae-exe/Dazzae-exe/README.md

 *I promise I will reach more than 1k commits next year.*

 I am working on my own personal app to make more accesible tools for self-taught programmers, designers, CMs and, more.
+Also, I am opening back my old project `Pharos Market` which I will start after I land my app for self-taught people.

 ### My skills journey
 - html